KareemMagdy55/back-to-basics/Database/Fundamentals.md

 ---
 ## Non-Relational Databases
-Databaes that does not use tables to reprenset data, instead data may be stored at many forms such as JSON docs or a graph of edges and vertices.
+Databaes that doesn't represent data in tabluar form , instead data may be stored at many forms such as JSON docs or a graph of edges and vertices (flexiable schema).

 fo example, here is a table that stores data as JSON document.
 | Key  | Document |